elijah-rou/PedalBoi/README.md

 <img src="https://www.tdpri.com/data/attachments/138/138784-bc5a44ecf530def679368944dbd1b3a1.jpg" alt="drawing" width="400"/>

 ## Final Build
 The final build comprised of the modified aluminium console containing the breadboard prototypes and 3PDT Switch, secured via 2 screws at the bottom of the console.
-Any 13-18V DC power source can be used to power the petal via a positive and negative lead extending outside the case.
+Any 13-18V DC power source can be used to power the pedal via a positive and negative lead extending outside the case.

 <img src="media/PedalBoi_Inside.jpg" alt="drawing" width="400"/>
 <img src="media/PedalBoi_PoC_v1.jpg" alt="drawing" width="400"/>